microsoft/fluentui-blazor/examples/Demo/Shared/wwwroot/docs/DesignTokens.md

 The Fluent UI Blazor Components are built on FAST's Adaptive UI technology, which enables design customization and personalization, while automatically maintaining accessibility.
 This is accomplished through setting various "Design Tokens".
 In earlier versions of this library, the only way to manipulate the design tokens was through using the `<FluentDesignSystemProvider>` component.
-This Blazor component (and it's underlying Web Component) exposed a little over 60 variables that could be used to change things like typography, color, sizes, UI spacing, etc. FAST has been extended a while ago and now has a much more granular way of working with individual design tokens instead of just through a design system provider model.
+This Blazor component (and its underlying Web Component) exposed a little over 60 variables that could be used to change things like typography, color, sizes, UI spacing, etc. FAST has been extended a while ago and now has a much more granular way of working with individual design tokens instead of just through a design system provider model.